oss-review-toolkit/orthw-shell/docs/getting-started.md

       path: "acorn"
 ```

 *Important*: Any time you add a [VCS curation][ort-curations] to [ort-config] you will need do a re-scan of your project.
-Once the rescan has completed you should see a reduced number of detected licenses.
+Once the re-scan has completed you should see a reduced number of detected licenses.

 ### Tips for Working with curations